Child Reading; Spot reading skill deficits

 Age 6

 Research shows that early intervention is one of the best strategies to ensure success in the learning process.
 Especially learning to read.
-In fact, the grade-level gap, or skill deficit between average and below-average readers, can be closed with appropriate early intervention.
+In fact, the grade-level gap – or the skill deficit between average and below-average readers – can be closed with appropriate early intervention.

-In fact, according to the National Institutes of Health (NIH), 95 percent of children reach grade level with that help!
+In fact, according to the National Institutes of Health (NIH), 95% of children reach grade level with that early intervention help

 You have the power to flip the script!

-As we adapt to new technology and digital mediums, our brains inevitably change.
+As we adapt to new technology and digital mediums, our brains inevitably change over time.
 And, sometimes, that is not for the better.

 A fascinating book, Reader Come Home: The Reading Brain in a Digital World, considers the future of the reading brain.
-And, addresses our “capacity for critical thinking, empathy, and reflection as we become increasingly dependent on digital technologies.”
+And it addresses our “capacity for critical thinking, empathy, and reflection as we become increasingly dependent on digital technologies.”

 For instance, as we become accustomed to quickly scanning through information on a screen or tablet, it makes it difficult to engage in deep reading.
 Reading needs to be an immersive experience.